phalcon-orphanage/docs-internals/reference/variables.rst

     ALLOC_INIT_ZVAL(a);
     ZVAL_STRING(a, "hello", 1);

-    //b = a, so we increase the reference counting in a b = a;
+    //b = a, so we increase the reference counting in "a" b = a;
     Z_ADDREF_P(a);

-    //Changing the value of b
+    //Changing the value of b, b isn't pointing anymore to a so we decrease the reference counting Z_DELREF_P(b);
-    Z_DELREF_P(b);

     ALLOC_INIT_ZVAL(b);